DaveSkender/Stock.Indicators/indicators/ZigZag/README.md

 :warning: **Warning**:  depending on the specified `type`, the indicator cannot be initialized if the first `Quote` in `quotes` has a `High`,`Low`, or `Close` value of 0 (zero).

 Also, if you do not supply enough points to cover the percent change, there will be no Zig Zag points or lines.
 The first line segment starts after the first confirmed point; ZigZag values before the first confirmed point will be `null`.
-The last line segment is an approximation as the direction is indeterminant.
+The last line segment is an approximation as the direction is indeterminate.
 Swing high and low points are denoted with `PointType` values of `H` or `L`.
 We always return the same number of result elements as there are in the historical quotes.

 ### ZigZagResult